Know your Spark

 The network status light on your Spark has five possible statuses:

-Blinking slowly in blue: this means the unit is in its HOST mode.
+Blinking slowly in blue: this means the controller is in its HOST mode.
 This happens when you first plug in your Spark or reset it, and indicates that it needs to go through the setup steps in the app to connect to a home WiFi network.

 The Reset Button